danneu/generator-elm/README.md

 ## Features

 - **Optional [Twitter Bootstrap (Sass) v3](http://getbootstrap.com/):**
   You can opt-in during the generator prompt.
+  Once you opt-in, you can immediately start using Bootstrap classes in `Main.elm` and it'll just work.
 - **Hot reloading:** File changes are pushed to the browser without a refresh.
 - **[Sass](http://sass-lang.com/) support:** Just write some `.scss` files.
 - **CSS vendor autoprefixing:** Automatically adds prefixes like `-webkit` to your styles when necessary.